BatuhanBilgili/Libft/README.md

 Your header file is useful for 2 things:
 - First, instead of doing for example `#include <unistd.h>` in all of your .c files, you just write it once in your header and all of your .c files will read it from your header file.
 - Secondly, let's say one of your .c files uses another function from another .c file, well instead of writting that function above, just write `#include "libft.h"` and it will find it in your header file.
--Thirdly, you can see why and how to use ifndef here. https://www.tutorialspoint.com/cprogramming/c_header_files.htm
+- Thirdly, you can see why and how to use ifndef here. https://www.tutorialspoint.com/cprogramming/c_header_files.htm

 Make sure you add `#include "libft.h"` in all of your .c files.